ACCESS-NRI/ILAMB-workflow/docs/source/ILAMB.md

 We currently only support CF-compliant observational datasets and their confrontation with CMORised model outputs.

-The [ILAMB-DATA](https://github.com/rubisco-sfa/ILAMB-Data) collection aggregates data from various sources and format in a CF-compliant, netCDF4 file which can be used for model benchmarking via ILAMB.
+The [ILAMB-DATA](https://github.com/rubisco-sfa/ILAMB-Data) collection aggregates data from various sources and formats in a CF-compliant, netCDF4 files which can be used for model benchmarking via ILAMB.
 The collection has been replicated in the [ACCESS-NRI Replicated Datasets for Climate Model Evaluation
 ](https://geonetwork.nci.org.au/geonetwork/srv/eng/catalog.search#/metadata/f7199_2480_5432_9703) and is maintained by the ACCESS-NRI Model Evaluation and Diagnostics team.
-Please contact ACCESS-NRI if you requires help with datasets.
+Please contact the [ACCESS-NRI team](https://www.access-nri.org.au/model-evaluation-and-diagnostics-med-team/) if you requires help with datasets.
 The [ILAMB-DATA](https://github.com/rubisco-sfa/ILAMB-Data) is an Open Source project which welcomes contributions from the community.

 ![](./image/access-nri_dataNCI.png)